JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

 1. Open both apps.
 On the phone, open Advanced Settings → Direct Libre (Experimental).
    Check the prerequisites and press **Switch to Watch**.
 Expect an orange antenna followed by green when connected, then fresh Watch glucose/chart/complication.
-   The phone must stop receiving its own BLE frames before Watch activation.
+   The phone must stop processing its own BLE frames before Watch activation.
+   If the physical phone link persists, cycle Bluetooth in iPhone Settings.
+   Watch selection alone does not confirm a Watch radio connection.
 2. Press **Return to iPhone** on that same phone page.
 Expect Watch release first, then fresh phone readings without NFC or Bluetooth cycling.
 Repeat both ways.
 3. While Watch owns collection, restart each app separately.
 Phone must stay disabled;